kirstydevlin1/recode-course/README.md

   Recode Course - Cohort 1
 </h1>

-Courtesy of the folks at @mcr.codes.
-For the full list of students enrolled [see here](./studentroster).
+Courtesy of the folks at @mcr. props to Joe Stephen and the team for this.

+* For the full list of students enrolled [see here](./studentroster).

 * [Code Wars](./codewars.md)